dingetje/RASPViewer/README.md

 Airspace source:
 http://3dairspace.org.uk/

 Use Google Earth to split the airspace into seperate classes.
-The Leaflet KML loader does not support .kmz (compressed KML) so make sure to extract (i.e. use 7-zip) and rename the doc.kml to airspace_class_x.kml (where x is de class type i.e.A,B,C, etc.) and place in the airspace folder.
+The Leaflet KML loader does not support .kmz (compressed KML) so make sure to extract (i.e. use 7-zip) and rename the doc.kml to airspace_class_x.kml (where x is de class type i.e. A,B,C, etc.) and place in the airspace folder.
 Modify the icon style in the resulting .kml file as follows:

 ```